 Serial entrepreneur Brendan Synnott and world-renowned mountaineer turned Director of Colorado’s Office of Outdoor Recreation Industry Luis Benitez are FluidStance® fans who’ve purchased countless decks for themselves, their staff, and their families.
-Always looking for a better way to take on each day and integrate motion into the workplace, these two put their FluidStance decks to work—literally!
+Always looking for a better way to make their active lives better and integrate motion into the workplace, these two put their FluidStance decks to work—literally!

 The Relentless Entrepreneur